MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/connect-microsoft-office-365.md

 ---
-title: "Connect with Microsoft Office 365 and Dynamics 365 for Customer Engagement apps | MicrosoftDocs"
+title: "Connect with Microsoft Office 365 and Dynamics 365 Customer Engagement (on-premises) | MicrosoftDocs"
-description: "The Microsoft Office 365 portal provides a single sign-on experience for Office 365 customers where they can sign in once and access any Office 365 application, including Dynamics 365 for Customer Engagement apps" ms.custom: ms.date: 03/29/2019 ms.reviewer: pehecke
+description: "The Microsoft Office 365 portal provides a single sign-on experience for Office 365 customers where they can sign in once and access any Office 365 application, including Dynamics 365 Customer Engagement (on-premises)" ms.custom: ms.date: 03/29/2019 ms.reviewer: pehecke